 If you're young, new to the profession, or a parent of high school kids, this is something to think about in the bigger picture.
 I used to joke with parents: you have 5 kids, only 1 of the 5 gets to go to college.
 Parents always pushed back, but they demonstrated how their pushback meant they were going to devalue what a college education meant as more people went to college.
 And they ended up creating massive demand, which significantly pushed the prices higher.
 Ironically, these same parents and students complained about education's costs while contributing to the problem!

 There isn't a single product I've made in my years of tech that is required to live or makes life much, much easier.
-I've known a few other people like me who've quit using smartphones and their happiness, like mine, rose significantly.
+I've known a few people who've quit using smartphones and their happiness rose significantly.
 These reflections give us pause.
-What are tech companies even doing?

 The HALO Future?